 CRM analytics tools can ultimately improve sales for SMBs by helping them:

-Software tools that offer CRM analytics gather customer data from internal and external sources, such as sales reports, customer feedback, social media comments, and more.
+Software tools that offer CRM analytics gather customer data from internal and external sources, such as sales reports, customer feedback, and social media comments.
 The platform then analyzes customer buying patterns and predicts customer behavior to help businesses gain strategic knowledge and insights related to their product, marketing, and sales processes.

 For example, by applying analytics to your website visitor data, you can see patterns in customer behavior and segment them accordingly.
 Once you know who you're targeting, it's easier to improve their experience on your website.

-Businesses generate such a large volume of data nowadays, there is no excuse for businesses-regardless of size-not to employ CRM analytics.
+Businesses generate large volumes of data nowadays, and there is no excuse for businesses -regardless of size - not to employ CRM analytics.
 Customer data can take many forms: customer demographics, sales data, email marketing campaign data (open rates, bounce rates, etc.), supplier history, web analytics, and much more.

-From enhancing customer relations to improving supply chain management (better inventory control, faster delivery), customer data analytics can go a long way toward ensuring SMBs have satisfied customers who will keep coming back.
+From enhancing customer relations to improving supply chain management (better inventory control, faster delivery, etc.), customer data analytics can go a long way toward ensuring SMBs have satisfied customers who will keep coming back.

 Some of the most notable benefits include:

-CRM software collects information about customers and prospects, such as their social media behavior, foot traffic in store, online purchase behavior, etc. CRM analytics tools process this data and uncover useful insights about customer behavior and demographics.
+CRM software collects information about customers and prospects, such as their social media behavior, foot traffic in store, and online purchase behavior.
+CRM analytics tools process this data and uncover useful insights about customer behavior and demographics.
 Customers can then be segmented based on geography, age, buyer preferences, and more.

 With CRM data analytics, you can see which marketing and sales strategies are working best, and which need to be revisited or done away with.
 You can use insights drawn from the data you have to create new campaigns that maximize your return on investment (ROI).